U.N. chemical weapons team in Turkey to investigate Syria claims

 Members of the team assembled by U.N.
 Secretary-General Ban Ki-moon had been on standby in Cyprus since April, unable to enter Syria as Western governments accused President Bashar al-Assad’s forces of chemical weapons attacks.

-The team went to Turkey this week and its head, Swedish scientist Ake Sellstrom, met Turkish Foreign Minister Ahmet Davutoglu on Thursday, a senior Turkish official told Reuters.
+They were sent to Turkey this week and its head, Swedish scientist Ake Sellstrom, was meeting Turkish Foreign Minister Ahmet Davutoglu on Thursday, a senior Turkish official told Reuters.

-Sellstrom is expected to deliver an interim report in July, which U.N. diplomats said may just be oral and is expected to be inconclusive since it is impossible for him to make definite pronouncements about the chain of custody of the samples he has received from Britain, France and the United States.

-One senior Western diplomat, speaking on condition of anonymity, said that Britain and the United States alone have notified U.N.
-Secretary-General Ban Ki-moon of 10 separate incidents of the use of chemical weapons by Assad’s forces.
+The Syrian government and rebels fighting it have accused each other of using lethal chemical agents, including sarin gas, in the two-year-old conflict.

 More than 100,000 people have been killed since fighting began in March 2011 in what is the longest and most violent of the recent Arab uprisings, according to the British-based Syrian Observatory for Human Rights.

-Western governments have grown frustrated that the U.N. mission has been unable to make progress on investigating the chemical weapons claims, a diplomat told Reuters.
+Western governments have grown frustrated that the U.N. mission has been unable to make progress on investigating the claims, a diplomat told Reuters.

 “As he cannot travel to Syria, Sellstrom visits countries like Turkey, France and Britain that have some information about possible use of chemical weapons in Syria,” said the Turkish official, who spoke on condition of anonymity.

-Sellstrom visited the Turkey-Syria border area and talked to officials who shared data on chemical weapons use, the official said.
+Sellstrom visited the Turkey-Syria border area and talked to officials who shared data on chemical weapons use, he said.

-Syria is one of seven countries that has not joined the 1997 convention banning chemical weapons.
-Western countries believe it has stockpiles of undeclared mustard gas, sarin and VX nerve agents.
+Syria is one of seven countries that has not joined the 1997 Chemical Weapons Convention but is believed to have significant stockpiles of undeclared chemical weapons, including mustard, sarin and VX nerve agents.

-Assad’s government says accusations by the United States, Britain and France that it used chemical weapons are an attempt to justify foreign military intervention.
+Assad’s government has rejected as lies assertions by the United States, Britain and France that its forces have used chemical weapons several times against Syrian citizens.
+It said the claims were an attempt to justify foreign military intervention.

-Additional reporting by Lou Charbonneau in New York; Editing by Peter Graff
+Additional reporting by Lou Charbonneau in New York; Editing by Angus MacSwan